 Kat is the daughter of PC Andrew Michael Bennett, of Greater Manchester Police, who sadly passed away due to an allergic reaction to a drug administered in hospital when Kathryn was merely 5 weeks old.
 Tanya Bennett, Andrew’s widow, has been receiving help from the St George’s Police Children’s Trust since Andrew’s death in 2003.

-Tanya and Kat have not only received a child maintenance grant from the Trust, but Kat has also recently been the beneficiary of an ex-gratia grant after being successfully chosen to represent the United Kingdom at the 24th World Scout Jamboree in West Virginia, USA
+Tanya and Kat have not only receive a child maintenance grant from the Trust, but Kat has also recently been the beneficiary of an ex-gratia grant after being successfully chosen to represent the United Kingdom at the 24th World Scout Jamboree in West Virginia, USA

 in July 2019.
 Kathryn had to go through a rigorous selection process over a number of events from the 1000’s of applicants from both Explorer Scouts and